 7. Focus on Customer Service

 Customers expect a particular level of service when doing business with a company.
 During tough economic times, customer service becomes even more critical.
-Customers may be willing to overlook minor issues, but they won’t tolerate poor service.
+Customers may be willing to overlook minor issues but won’t tolerate poor service.

 Make sure that every interaction with your customers is pleasant and professional.
 Treat everyone with respect and courtesy.
 Be honest, transparent, and fair.